Tag Archives: carte de visite

 Radical Members of the South Carolina Legislature

-Unidentified Photographer, Radical Members of the South Carolina Legislature, ca. 1868–72 In 1867, the governments of the former Confederate states were restructured to reflect the new political order of the post-Civil War South.
-Federal troops oversaw the implementation of the … Continue reading
+Unidentified Photographer, Radical Members of the South Carolina Legislature, ca. 1868–72 (442.2005) In 1867, the governments of the former Confederate states were restructured to reflect the new political order of the post-Civil War South.
+Federal troops oversaw the implementation of … Continue reading

-| Tagged , , , , , , , | 1 Comment
+Posted in Fans in a Flashbulb | Tagged , , , , , , , | 15 Comments